MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/frontline-worker-set-up.md

    - **Characteristics**: Choose [skills and qualifications](set-up-characteristics.md) for your frontline workers.
    - **Territories**: Choose which [territories](set-up-territories.md) your frontline workers belong to.
    - **Time Zone**: Select the default time zone for the frontline workers.

-7. View or update the defaulted **Security Role** for your frontline workers.
-Admins may add multiple security roles, including any custom security roles, to this field.
-This field is required.
+   - **Security Role** choose the [security role](/power-platform/admin/security-roles-privileges) for your frontline workers.
+You can add multiple security roles, including custom security roles.

-8. View or update the default **Field Security Profile** for your frontline workers.
-Admins may add multiple field security profiles, including any custom field security profiles, to this field.
-This field is required.
+   - **Field Security Profile** choose the [column-level security profile to control access](/power-platform/admin/field-level-security) for your frontline workers.
+You can add multiple field security profiles, including custom field security profiles.

-> [!NOTE]
-> In order to view all of the field security profiles in the dropdown, select the **Search icon** > **Change View** > **Only my records checkbox** > **Back button**.

-9. View or update the defaulted **Mobile Offline Profile** for your frontline workers.
-Admins can only add *one* mobile offline profile, including any custom mobile offline profile, to this field.
-This field is required.

- > [!NOTE]
- > Unpublished mobile offline profiles will not appear until published; [learn more here](mobile-power-app-system-offline.md).

-## Send frontline workers an email with link to download app

-10. Automatically send an email to their frontline workers with a link to download the Dynamics 365 Field Service mobile app by leaving the **checkbox** selected on the **Quick Set Up: Frontline Workers** form.
-This email is not editable.

- > [!NOTE]
+   - **Mobile Offline Profile** sets the [default mobile offline profile](mobile-power-app-system-offline.md) your frontline workers.
+Only published mobile offline profiles show in the list.

- > Admins cannot send an email to their frontline workers if they do not have their mailbox approved by the global admin; For more information, [learn to add and approve email addresses](frontline-worker-set-up-email-approval.md).
+1. Select the checkbox to send an email to newly created frontline workers with a link to download the mobile app.
+Admins cannot send an email to their frontline workers if they do not have their mailbox approved by the global admin; For more information, [learn to add and approve email addresses](frontline-worker-set-up-email-approval.md).

 ## View a list of all frontline workers